madcodemonkey/CsvConverter/docs/CsvToClass/Converters/Converters-Default.md

 ```

 Notes
-- You can Add and remove converters using AddConverter and RemoveConverter.
+- You can add and remove converters using AddConverter and RemoveConverter.
 - These converters are type specific and will be called for a given type when a custom converter is NOT specified.
 - You could add a type converter for non-privitive types (Class properties, arrays, etc.).
 For example, if you want it to handle typeof(int[]), you could add a new converter to handle it.

 ## Default type converters
-If you do NOT specify a type converter for a property, one of these default converters will be created for each privitive type found:
+If you do NOT specify a type converter for a property, one of these default converters will used:
 - StringToObjectBooleanTypeConverter
 - StringToObjectByteTypeConverter
 - StringToObjectDateTimeTypeConverter